rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

     - **`secrets/my-secret`** is the name of the secret stored in GCP.
     - **`versions/latest`** ensures that the latest version of the secret is fetched.

+In the `my-external-secret.yaml` file, the fields `target.name` and `remoteRef.key` serve two distinct purposes, even though both are related to secrets:

+### How They Work Together:
+1. **remoteRef.key**: This field points to the **source** of the secret in **Google Cloud Secret Manager**.
+   - The secret is fetched from `projects/external-secrets-operator/secrets/my-secret/versions/latest`.

+2. **target.name**: This field defines where the fetched secret will be stored **inside Kubernetes**.
+   - Once the secret is retrieved from GCP, it is stored as a Kubernetes secret named `my-k8s-secret`.

+In summary:
+- `remoteRef.key` tells ESO **which external secret** to fetch from **GCP Secret Manager**.
+- `target.name` defines the **name of the Kubernetes secret** that will be created with the data fetched from the external source.

+### Example Scenario:
+- You have a secret named `my-secret` in GCP Secret Manager, and ESO will fetch the latest version of this secret.
+- ESO will then create or update a Kubernetes secret called `my-k8s-secret` in your Kubernetes namespace with the content of the secret from GCP.

+So, the data comes from `my-secret` in GCP, and Kubernetes will store it under `my-k8s-secret`.

 ---

 ### **Diagram of Connections Across Files**